samyabdallahfamoco/jhipster-cities/README.md

 `cd ./src/main/webapp/app/entities/city-jhp-cities/`
 `ng generate component ./impl/cityJhpCitiesImpl` (3 files will be created)

+You can do the same with services, classes...

 ## Backend part

 The source code of the backend is there : `./src/main/java/com/famoco/jhipstercities`